 Shopping In Sri Lanka

-Sri Lanka isn’t exactly shopping paradise, yet the local markets are among the nicest tourist attractions in Sri Lanka and they have a good variety of things to buy.
+Sri Lanka isn’t exactly shopping paradise (aside for Galle!), yet the local markets are among the nicest tourist attractions in Sri Lanka and they have a good variety of things to buy.
 Spices and pure coconut oil can be found for very cheap prices.
 Shop owners often try to push the awful elephant pants, while there’s much nicer clothes to buy.
 Always haggle prices.

 People in Sri Lanka